RainbowTalaxy/RoomTime/README.md

 # Requirements

-- iOS 13 or newer
+- iOS 15 or newer
-- tvOS 13 or newer
-- watchOS 6 or newer
-- *macOS is not supported currently*

 # Installation